CRM to ERP integration often comes up when people evaluate a new CRM system for their company.

 For Sugar customers, a company named Epicom seems to have solved some of the issues that can exist with QuickBooks integration.

-Xero is a cloud based accounting solution that’s advertised as a QuickBooks alternative for small businesses.
+Xero is a cloud-based accounting solution advertised as a QuickBooks alternative for small businesses.

-On its CRM add-on page, Xero displays third party integration offerings for a variety of CRM systems.
+On its CRM add-on page, Xero displays third-party integration offerings for various CRM systems.

-Integration between “best of breed” CRM and ERP solutions still seems to be the dominant scenario.
+Integrating “best of breed” CRM and ERP solutions remains the dominant scenario.
 However, there’s considerable variability in the completeness and robustness of these integrations.
-Options for unified systems that adequately address both front office and back office issues for many companies are still limited.
+Options for unified systems that adequately address both front-office and back-office issues for many companies are still limited.

-A greater number of unified offerings of these two categories will ultimately be better for businesses from an efficiency and cost saving perspective.
+A more significant number of unified offerings of these two categories will ultimately be better for businesses from an efficiency and cost-saving perspective.